ashwanth01-pixel/UST-PACE/README.md

 Azure DevOps API helpers
 "Functions like ado_get, get_repo_metadata, list_items, list_commits, list_tags, and list_pull_requests wrap REST calls.
 Note the script uses requests with basic auth (PAT for ADO).
 The list_items call can request full recursion and content metadata so we have a starting size estimate."

-Emphasize network safety: "The code disables InsecureRequestWarning and sometimes sets verify=False for convenience; point out that in a production setting you'd want to enable certificate verification."

 Accurate blob sizing & parallel fetching
 "A key part is getting accurate blob sizes.
 Azure DevOps's items listing includes a size but it's not always accurate for all blobs, so the script includes get_blob_size which fetches blob metadata by object ID. fetch_sizes_for_items runs many of those fetches in parallel using ThreadPoolExecutor to speed things up — you can display the live progress indicator printed to console while it runs."